Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Moment graphs, deformed category and localization

-\begin{df} There is a unique object $\bar V_A(x)$ in $\bar\bfZ_A$ that is isomorphic to $A$ as a graded $A$-module and on which the element $(z_y)$ of $\bar Z_A$ acts by multiplication with $z_x$.
-We call it a {\it Verma-sheaf}. \end{df}
+\begin{prop-df} There is a unique object $\bar V_R(x)\in\bar\bfZ_R$ that is isomorphic to $R$ as a graded $R$-module and on which the tuple $(z_y)\in\bar Z_R$ acts by multiplication with $z_x$.
+We call it a {\it graded Verma-sheaf}. \end{prop-df}

-\begin{prop} (a) The Verma-sheaves are $\Delta$-filtered and self-dual.
+\begin{prop} (a) The graded Verma-sheaves are $\Delta$-filtered and self-dual.

-(b) We have $\bar V_A(x)^y=\bar V_A(x)_y=\bar V_A(x)_{[y]}=A$ if $x=y$ and 0 else.
+(b) We have $\bar V_R(x)^y=\bar V_R(x)_y=\bar V_R(x)_{[y]}=R$ if $x=y$ and 0 else.

-(c) For $M\in\bar\bfZ_A$ we have
+(c) For $M\in\bar\bfZ_R$ we have